 Students working towards an Ontario Secondary School Certificate (OSSC) or a Certificate of Accomplishment (CoA) are not required to complete this new graduation requirement.
 Students who are completing an OSSC or CoA may choose to enrol in e-Learning courses.

 Online learning supports the development of digital literacy and other transferable skills that will help prepare students for success after graduation.
-Secondary schools will communicate directly with students and parents/caregivers (including incoming Grade 9 students) in the near future to provide information about which courses will be available through e-Learning for the 2022-23 school year and how to enrol.
+Secondary schools will communicate directly with students and parents/caregivers (including incoming Grade 9 students) to provide information about which courses will be available through e-Learning in their school and how to enrol.

 e-Learning Credit Course